diem/diem/developers.diem.com/docs/wallet-app/wallet-guide.md

 ## Overview

 >
-> **Note:** This guide is intended to provide a [Regulated Virtual Asset Service Provider (VASP)](reference/glossary.md#Regulated-VASP), with the necessary information needed to integrate a wallet with the Diem Payment Network (DPN).
+> **Note:** This guide is intended to provide a [Regulated Virtual Asset Service Provider (VASP)](reference/glossary.md#regulated-vasp), with the necessary information needed to integrate a wallet with the Diem Payment Network (DPN).
 This guide assumes that you are a Regulated VASP, and that you have been permissioned by Diem Networks as a participant on DPN.
-For more information on the Regulated VASP authorization process, please see [Prospective VASP](reference/prospective-vasps.md).
 This guide also assumes you have undergone and passed a Diem Networks security penetration test (PEN) to check for exploitable vulnerabilities.
 >

 ## Getting Started